Logo

 On 27 January 1933, Alfred Hugenberg met with Hitler when he was informed Papen was now supporting a cabinet with Hitler as chancellor and Papen as vice-chancellor.

-Papen's assurances that Hitler would be "boxed in" as the majority of the cabinet would not be Nazis, coupled with the chance to be "economic dictator" led Alfred Hugenberg to accept Hitler as chancellor and join the new government.
+Papen's assurances that Hitler would be "boxed in" since the majority of the cabinet would not be Nazis, coupled with the chance to be "economic dictator" led Alfred Hugenberg to accept Hitler as chancellor and join the new government.

-Alfred Hugenberg agreed to join the Hitler government with the understanding that there would no new elections, and upon waiting to be sworn in by President Hindenburg, he first learned that Hitler was planning to call new elections, precipitating a lengthy shouting match with Hitler.
+Alfred Hugenberg agreed to join the Hitler government with the understanding that there would be no new elections, and upon waiting to be sworn in by President Hindenburg, he first learned that Hitler was planning to call new elections, precipitating a lengthy shouting match with Hitler.

 Alfred Hugenberg, who served jointly as the and Prussian ministers of economics and agriculture, and boasted of his plans to be "economic dictator", was widely seen as the dominant minister in the new government.